poshtarenko/backstage-techdocs/docs/index.md

 # Sample API TechDocs

-This is a example of documentation page
+This is an example of documentation page

 You can see also: